tylermumford/tylermumford.com/content/post/expressiveness-tests.md

 I've found quite captures this idea.
 If you know of it already, please send me a link, perhaps on Mastodon.

-One relevant page I do want to point out is [Unit Testing Without Assertions]().
+One relevant page I do want to point out is [Unit Testing Without Assertions][].
 The consensus there seems to be that tests should always assert something--but if they don't, they should document the reason.
 I believe that organizing these code expressiveness tests together and naming them as such sufficiently documents the intent.
 Demonstrating syntax